gatsbyjs/gatsby/docs/docs/labelling-issues.md

 ### Choose a `status: ` label (optional)

-Check through the [`📍 status: ` labels (and their descriptions)](https://github.com/gatsbyjs/gatsby/issues/labels), if any apply to this issue add them as necessary.
+Check through the [`status: ` labels (and their descriptions)](https://github.com/gatsbyjs/gatsby/issues/labels), if any apply to this issue add them as necessary.

-Examples of applying `📍 status: ` labels might be:
+Examples of applying `status: ` labels might be:

-- An issue that depends on an external dependency being changed could be labelled with `📍 status: blocked`
+- An issue that depends on an external dependency being changed could be labelled with `status: blocked`

-- An issue with a clear description of how it can be resolved could be labelled `📍 status: help wanted`.
+- An issue with a clear description of how it can be resolved could be labelled `status: help wanted`.

-- An issue that's missing information required to help the author could be labelled with `📍 status: needs more info`
+- An issue that's missing information required to help the author could be labelled with `status: needs more info`

-- An issue describing a bug without clear steps to reproduce could be labelled with `📍 status: needs reproduction`
+- An issue describing a bug without clear steps to reproduce could be labelled with `status: needs reproduction`

-- An issue describing a bug where there's steps to reproduce the bug _and_ you (or someone else) have confirmed that they can reproduce the bug can be labelled `📍 status: confirmed`
+- An issue describing a bug where there's steps to reproduce the bug _and_ you've run the code locally and seen the error yourself can be labelled `status: confirmed`

-### TODO - is there a way to publicly list these people?  https://github.com/orgs/gatsbyjs/teams/admin/members
-- An issue describing a feature can be labelled `📍 status: confirmed` if a member of Gatsby's Admin team has approved the feature

 ### Choose any other labels